-A higher-quality heel consists of a molded shape that offers far greater comfort and support than the cheaper models that are more likely to be simply padded rather than molded to the shape of the wearer’s heel.
+A higher-quality heel consists of a molded shape that offers far greater comfort and support than the cheaper models and is more likely to be simply padded rather than molded to the shape of the wearer’s heel.

 The benefit of a molded heel is that it does a much better job of keeping the wearer’s foot in place and doesn’t allow the foot to slide around inside of the shoe.

-The heel on the cheaper soccer cleats also tends to offer far less support to the foot reducing a player’s ability to change direction quickly or move forward as instantly.
+The heel on the cheaper soccer cleats also tends to offer far less support to the foot, reducing a player’s ability to change direction quickly or move forward instantly.

 My Soccer Cleat Recommendations